 The American Psychological Association reports that multitasking, such as going back and forth between social media and a work-related task, can actually reduce your productivity by as much as 40 percent.

 Outside of work, social media distracts you from enjoying the present.
 For example, let’s say you’re having dinner with your family.
 Instead of spending quality time with your loved ones, everyone’s faces are glued to their smartphones like mindless zombies.
 That’s definitely not going to strengthen the relationships you have with one another.
-Even if social media is valuable to your business for feedback, it’s good to take a break.

 Here’s another example.
 You go to a concert or a baseball game with a friend or business acquaintance.
 You’re not deeply involved in this activity or, worse, enjoying the company you’re with because you’re too busy posting social media updates — or checking in to see what everyone else is posting.